rock & roll

 The band broke up amicably in March, 2015; with Dixon stating that "we've done everything we want to do with FOL; now it's time to move on."
 A permanent archive of FOL videos is on Vimeo; their music is still available on Amazon, iTunes, Spotify and other content providers.

 However, despite the band's formal breakup, they continue to release new recordings, and are now a "studio band."
-Their single, "Boiling Point!" was released on October 13, 2016; the single "Surfin' the Skies" dropped on February 2, 3017; and the single "Got It!" was released on March 5, 2017.
+Their single, "Boiling Point!" was released on October 13, 2016; the single "Surfin' the Skies" dropped on February 2, 2017; and the single "Got It!" was released on March 5, 2017.
 On September 2, 2017, they released the single "Quixotic", and on December 18, 2017, the single cut "Rumbling" - all on FOL Records.

 In September 2016, they released a new digital album, "Maximum," featuring five new instrumentals from the band, ranging from uptempo rockers like "Sterling" to anthem rock songs - something for everyone who loves rock & roll.